 3. Jump off cliffs and relax at St Peter’s Pool

 Once you’ve had explored Marsaxlokk, it’s time to spend the rest of the day relaxing at St Peter’s Pool!
-St Peter’s Pool is popular with locals and tourists alike, so don’t come here expecting a secluded swimming post — you’re better off going to Gozo for that!
+St Peter’s Pool is popular with locals and tourists alike, so don’t come here expecting a secluded swimming post — you’re better off visiting Gozo for that!

 Nevertheless, St Peter’s Pool is a fun way to spend the afternoon and you have the option of spending your time running around and jumping off cliffs or simply laying down on a towel and going for a mellow swim.
 There isn’t a lot of shade in the area, so make sure to bring appropriate clothes, plenty of water and sunscreen!